 Lockheed Martin (NYSE: LMT)

 Lockheed Martin is one of the largest defense contractors in the United States.

-They have a diverse portfolio of operations that includes security, aerospace, and other technology projects.
+They have a diverse portfolio of operations, including security, aerospace, and other technology projects.

-This company has a steady stream of revenue from their government contracts with the Department of Defense, NASA, Department of Energy, and other agencies.
+This company has a steady revenue stream from its government contracts with the Department of Defense, NASA, the Department of Energy, and other agencies.

-This makes Lockheed Martin a stable long term investing option, because their earnings are more predictable than companies without these government contracts.
+This makes Lockheed Martin a stable long term investing option, because its earnings are more predictable than companies without these government contracts.

-Lockheed Martin is involved in a number of notable aerospace projects right now.
+Lockheed Martin is involved in several notable aerospace projects right now.